Kryvchenko/pecode-task-cypress/README.md

 ## Running job in Jenkins locally

-- create a new pipeline
+- Create a new pipeline
-- pipeline script from SCM
+- Pipeline script from SCM
 - SCM (Git)
-- change a path to Jenkins file `Jenkinsfile`
+- Change a path to Jenkins file `Jenkinsfile`
-- use the current repo URL
+- Use the current repo URL